 Before you do anything outlined here, it is imperative that you UNLOAD your firearm first and check it again a second time to ensure that there are no bullets left in it.
 And, since you will be doing some dry firing, be sure to keep the muzzle from covering anything you’re not willing to destroy.

 When you pick any handgun up, make sure the “V” between your thumb and forefinger are as high up as they can reasonably go on the backstrap.
-Not only is it a great way to get a feel for the firearm, but also the perfect position to be in for maximum safety and preparedness.
+Not only is it a great way to get a feel for the firearm, but also the perfect position to properly fit a handgun.

 Things to consider: